royalapplications/docs/src/products/royalserver/royal-server-configuration/modules/vmware-module.md

 ## Features

 - Get a list of virtual machine instances
+- Get a list of ESXi hosts and their SSH service state
+- Start or stop the SSH service on a selected ESXi host
 - Power On or Power Off a VM
 - Shutdown or Reboot a guest
 - Suspend or Reset a VM